JBZoo/CSV-Blueprint/README.md

         with:
           csv: tests/fixtures/demo.csv
           schema: tests/schemas/demo_invalid.yml
-          output: table
+          output: table                            # Optional.
+Default is "github"
 ```
 **Note**.
 Output format for GitHub Actions is `github` by default.
 [GitHub Actions friendly](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message)

 This allows you to see bugs in the GitHub interface at the PR level.
 That is, the error will be shown in a specific place in the CSV file right in diff of your Pull Requests!

-See screenshots.

 ![GitHub Actions - PR](.github/assets/github-actions-pr.png)

 <details>
-  <summary>See also</summary>
+  <summary>Click to see example in GitHub Actions terminal</summary>

   ![GitHub Actions - Terminal](.github/assets/github-actions-termintal.png)